ychding11/ychding11.github.io/_posts/2015-03-12-Linux-Debug-summary.md

 occured in release version.
 This Gcc extension can also be applied to function template.

 ## Simple debug Case Summary

----
+1. Parameter *this* is overridden by write operations from within function.

-1. Parameter *this* is overrided by write operations from within function.
-It leads to memory access violation when accessing object member variable.
+   - It leads to memory access violation when accessing object member variable.
 In addition, the bug only occurs on Linux platform.
 So I trend to believe stack layout is different between Linux and Windows.
 2. When an image library parses a psd file.
 It consumes lots of time and crash the running program.
 Crash issue maybe caused by memory access violation or stack overflow.
 Performance issue is always difficult to handle.
 This time I use debugger to step every statements to dig the bottleneck.
 At the end I found several parsed elements is extremely large.
-They control loops and decide memory allocation size.
+They control loops and determine memory allocation size.
 These operations do non-sense things and consume lots of time.